End-to-end-provenance/provExplainR/README.md

 ## Example

-Here is an example of what the comparison result looks like. provExplainR first looks at name and content of main and sourced script, then verions of attached libraries, environment factors (like architecture, operating systems, scriptTimestamp, etc.), and versions of provenance tool rdt/rdtLite
+Here is an example of what the comparison result looks like. provExplainR first looks at name and content of the main and sourced scripts, then verions of attached libraries, environment factors (like architecture, operating systems, scriptTimestamp, etc.), and versions of provenance tool rdt/rdtLite